-The Inclusivity Institute is engaged in a six-month launch with a four-pronged approach to engage the community and create meaningful resources that can invigorate partners to tackle the systemic issues of housing affordability and racial as well as class segregation.
+The Inclusivity Institute is engaged creating meaningful pilot programs and working with partners to scale up innovative models that tackle the systemic issues of housing affordability and racial as well as class segregation.

 Housing security and desegregation